ksowah/DISNEY-PLUS-CLONE/README.md

 # DISNEY-PLUS-CLONE
 This is a Disney plus clone built with React js.
-User is allowed to login to his or her Disney plus account by just choosing a google account from a screen popup, afterwhich they are redirected to the home page of DISNEY.
+User is allowed to login to his or her Disney plus account by just choosing a google account from a screen popup, afterwhich they are redirected to the home page.
 The authentication is powered by Firebase Google authentication provider

 # DEPENDENCIES